 Bridge loans are a complex financial product, which means you likely have many questions.
 Of course, so much depends on the borrower’s individual circumstances that it can be hard to answer every question, but here are some general answers to common concerns.

-But they are not available to everyone, fundamentals like low debt-to-income ratios, loan-to-value, credit history and credit score (FICO) score matter.
-First of all, you’ll need to have a lot of equity in your current home in order to qualify.
+But they are not available to everyone.
+Fundamentals like low debt-to-income ratios, loan-to-value, credit history and credit score (FICO) score matter.
+First of all, you’ll need to have a lot of equity in your current home to qualify.
 Since you’re able to borrow up to 80% of the value of your home, this math only works if your home has appreciated from when you purchased it or you’ve made a significant dent in the principal.

 Your lender will also check your debt-to-income ratio, which is the amount of money you have to spend each month, taking into account existing debts like your current mortgage, compared with how much you make.
 It shows lenders that you are not taking on more debt that you can reasonably handle.
 Without a low debt-to-income ratio, it can be hard to qualify for a bridge loan, given the cost of two mortgages.

 And finally, these loans are typically reserved for those with the best credit histories and credit scores.
-While the minimum scores likely vary by lender, the higher your credit score, the lower your interest rate, not to mention the higher the chance that you’ll qualify for it at all.
+While the minimum scores likely vary by lender, the higher your credit score, the lower your interest rate will likely be.

-On the other hand, if your house should sell quickly before you buy another home, you might need to move into temporary housing while you find your second home, which can be expensive and inconvenient.
-By finding your new home before you sell your existing home, you can avoid that interim move with the bridge loan.
+On the other hand, if your house should sell quickly before you buy another home, you might need to take the expensive, inconvenient step of moving into temporary housing while you find your second home.
+A bridge loan can help avoid that.

 In addition, not everyone can qualify.
-You’ll need to have sizable equity and a fantastic credit rating in order to be a good candidate.
+You’ll need sizable equity and a fantastic credit rating to be a good candidate.

-Finally, not every lender offers them (Rocket Mortgage® does not offer them) as they are more of a specialty or niche product, so you might have to look for a different lender than the one who has your primary loan.
+Finally, not every lender offers them (including Rocket Mortgage) as they are more of a specialty or niche product.
+You might have to look for a different lender than the one who has your primary loan.
 Be sure to ask them first, of course, as they might be able to help you or at least offer a great reference.

-As with any financial vehicle, there is no right or wrong answer to whether a bridge loan is right for you.
-It depends on your financial situation, living situation, the economy and more.
+As with any financial vehicle, there is no one-size-fits-all answer to whether a bridge loan is right for you.
+It depends on your financial situation, your living situation, the economy and more.

-While a bridge loan can be a convenient way to “bridge the gap” if you find the house of your dreams and don’t want to risk a contingent offer, or if you need to move right away to take advantage of a new job or other reasons for relocation, it can be a great vehicle to help you meet those needs.
-However, having to pay the high interest rate and closing cost is expensive, and it can be even worse financially if things don’t turn out as you had hoped, and your short-term bridge loan comes to an end before you are ready to pay it off.
+It can be a great vehicle to help you meet those needs.
+However, the high interest rate and closing costs is are expensive.
+It can be even worse financially if things don’t turn out as you had hoped, and your short-term bridge loan ends before you are ready to pay it off.